Paul DeJong Player Props: Cardinals vs. Yankees

 - DeJong is hitting .234 with seven doubles, 12 home runs and 15 walks.

-- DeJong has driven in a run in 14 games this season (25.9%), including seven games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- DeJong has picked up an RBI in 25.9% of his games this year, with more than one RBI in 13.0% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.